swetha-mca23/cd-online-learning-management/README.md

 <h2> Installation</h2>
 1) Clone the repository:
-2) Install dependencies: like express,cors,mongoose
+2) Install dependencies: like express,cors,mongoose,etc...
 3) Run the application:
       npm start
 4) Access the application at: